Doug Davidson, Chillagoe-Mungana Caves National Park

-Doug Davidson, ranger at Rinyirru (Lakefield) National Park (CYPAL) in southern Cape York Peninsula, wanted to be a Ranger when he was 12 years old.
+Doug Davidson, ranger at Chillagoe-Mungana Caves National Park in the Dry Tropics of Far North Queensland, wanted to be a Ranger when he was 12 years old.
 A work experience stint during high school with NSW National Parks and Wildlife Service (NPWS) confirmed his passion and he went on to study Environmental Science.

 How long have you worked in national parks?

 I have worked in Queensland’s national parks since 2008.
 I have always been interested in wildlife and I thought, ‘what better way to make a living than being outdoors, protecting the natural environment and experiencing some amazing places?’

 Which parks have you worked in?